ray-project/ray/doc/source/data/batch_inference.rst

 Why choose Ray Data for offline inference?
 ------------------------------------------

-.. dropdown:: Faster and Cheaper for modern Deep Learning Applications
+.. dropdown:: Faster and cheaper for modern deep learning applications

-    Ray Data is built for deep learning applications that involve both CPU preprocessing and GPU inference.
-Ray Data streams the working data from CPU preprocessing tasks to GPU inferencing tasks, allowing both sets of resources to be utilized concurrently.
+    Ray Data is for deep learning applications that involve both CPU preprocessing and GPU inference.
+Ray Data streams the working data from CPU preprocessing tasks to GPU inferencing tasks, allowing you to utilize both sets of resources concurrently.

-    By using Ray Data your GPUs are no longer idle during CPU computation, reducing overall cost of the batch inference job.
+    By using Ray Data, your GPUs are no longer idle during CPU computation, reducing overall cost of the batch inference job.

 .. dropdown:: Cloud, framework, and data format agnostic

     Ray Data has no restrictions on cloud provider, ML framework, or data format.

-    Through the :ref:`Ray cluster launcher <cluster-index>`, you can start a Ray cluster on any of the common cloud providers.
+    Through the :ref:`Ray cluster launcher <cluster-index>`, you can start a Ray cluster on any of the popular cloud providers.
 Since Ray Data works with any Python function or class, you can use any ML framework of your choice, including PyTorch, HuggingFace, or Tensorflow.
 Ray Data also does not require a particular file format, and supports a :ref:`wide variety of formats <loading_data>` including CSV, Parquet, raw images, etc.

 .. dropdown:: Out of the box scaling

     Ray Data is built on Ray, so it easily scales to many machines.
-The same code that works on one machine also runs on a large cluster without any changes.
+The code that works on one machine also runs on a large cluster without any modifications.

 .. dropdown:: Python first

-    With Ray Data, you can express your inference job directly in Python instead of YAML files or other formats.
-This allows for faster iterations, easier debugging, and more native developer experience.
+    With Ray Data, you can express your inference job directly in Python instead of YAML or other formats, allowing for faster iterations, easier debugging, and a native developer experience.

 .. _batch_inference_quickstart: